Kerry Carpenter Player Props: Tigers vs. Marlins

-Kerry Carpenter -- with a slugging percentage of .229 in his past 10 games (including no home runs) -- will be in action for the Detroit Tigers against the Miami Marlins, with Braxton Garrett on the mound, on July 28 at 6:40 PM ET.
+On Saturday, Kerry Carpenter (.194 slugging percentage in past 10 games, with no homers) and the Detroit Tigers face the Miami Marlins, whose starting pitcher will be Johnny Cueto.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Angels.
+He had a hitless performance in his last game (0-for-3) against the Marlins.

 Kerry Carpenter Game Info & Props vs. the Marlins